BitDecoding: Unlocking Tensor Cores for Long-Context LLMs with Low-Bit KV Cache: Introduction

-However, efficiently leveraging Tensor Cores for decoding with low-bit KV cache presents significant challenges due to the dynamic nature of KV cache generation at each decoding step.
-First, Tensor Cores have a rigid computation layout, requiring low-bit packed data to be dequantized and aligned with higher-precision formats.
-This is challenging in autoregressive decoding, where the KV cache dynamically expands and the dequantized data must conform to Tensor Core-specific layouts.
-Second, the high computational cost of dequantization might stalls computations on Tensor Cores, reducing GPU occupancy and leading to poor hardware utilization.
-This mismatch between dequantization on CUDA cores and matrix multiplication on Tensor Cores might create a significant bottleneck in decoding efficiency.
+Efficiently leveraging Tensor Cores for decoding with low-bit KV caches poses significant challenges.
+First, Tensor Cores require dequantized low-bit data to be aligned with high-precision formats, which is difficult in autoregressive decoding as the KV cache grows dynamically and must conform to Tensor Cores-specific layouts.
+Without optimized layouts, Tensor Cores may exhibit poor utilization or even produce incorrect results.
+Second, the high cost of dequantization can stall Tensor Cores execution, reducing GPU occupancy due to mismatched workloads between CUDA cores and Tensor Cores.
+Third, supporting low-bit KV caches across diverse attention mechanisms and quantization algorithms—with varying tensor-wise and channel-wise scaling—demands a general yet highly optimized implementation.
+Without careful design, either CUDA cores or Tensor Cores become performance bottlenecks during long-context generation.

-To bridge this gap, we propose \textbf{BitDecoding}, a GPU system design optimized for low-bit KV cache with unified Tensor Cores support for varying bit-widths and scaling directions (per-token and per-channel).
-To resolve layout mismatch, we introduce a \textit{Tensor Cores-Centric BitFusion Scheme} that enables efficient warp-level quantization and packing, ensuring compatibility with Tensor Core layouts and accelerating dequantization using faster instructions.
-Additionally, we develop \textit{Warps-Efficient Parallel Dequantization} which reduces dequantization overhead by using a shared memory buffer to enhance warp-level parallelism beyond traditional flash attention.
-Finally, we design an efficient pipeline that enables seamless cooperation between CUDA cores, Tensor Cores, and the GPU memory hierarchy, while leveraging the asynchronous execution on newer GPU architectures to enhance performance.
+To address the above challenges, we have designed and implemented \textbf{BitDecoding}, a high-performance long-context LLMs inference system with low-bit KV cache.
+The design of BitDecoding delivers several contributions essential for exploiting Tensor Cores, including: (i)~inducing low-bit optimized layouts based on hardware instructions, (ii)~aligning warps with residual buffer to saturate Tensor Cores, (iii)~re-mapping layouts for faster dequantization, and (iv)~coordinating kernels for quantization and dequantization.
+In addition, we contribute new strategies for parallelizing GPU warps to mitigate low-bit operations overhead, including (i)~efficient warp parallelism layout, and (ii)~enhancing attention algorithms for fast warp synchronization leveraging the GPU memory hierarchy.

+We further contribute implementation techniques in BitDecoding for LLMs inference, including: (i)~a query transformation approach that enables efficient execution of diverse attention variants, allowing BitDecoding to be easily adopted in existing LLMs; (ii)~a high-performance quantization kernel that supports both channel-wise and tensor-wise scaling, ensuring generality across quantization algorithms; and (iii)~a dequantization kernel with a software-defined pipeline that coordinates CUDA and Tensor Cores for GEMM and dequantization, while overlapping data movement, including extra low-bit metadata; furthermore, BitDecoding incorporates architecture-specific optimizations that unlock Hopper’s warpgroup tensor operations and Blackwell’s native low-precision tensor formats to maximize decoding performance on the latest GPU generations.